Eightfold-Way-Consultants/vpnserver/README.md

 `iptables` is now installed.
 Finally, a startup script, `start_vpn.sh` is created.
 It will configure iptables and start the openvpn server.
 It is configured to run on boot.

 The server is now fully configured.
+You can reboot now, or run the script at `/etc/init.d/start_vpn.sh`.

 **Step 5**: Can be run repeatedly.
 It will create a client for this VPN server.
 Along with the appropriate certificates for the server, it will create `$clientname-$servername.ovpn`.
 This is the file that needs to be transferred to the user to use their new vpn account.
 To accomplish this, a new AWS Secret is created and filled with the contents of this .ovpn file.